- Founder and Creative Director of Hello Moss

 The marketing, hyperbole and higher margins behind LCD’s popularity nailing the final nail in the coffin.
 Sad news for plasma fans.
 My first flatscreen was a Panasonic plasma and it’s still serving me well, and I had my eyes set on a Samsung make when an upgrade was deemed worthwhile/necessary.

-The NYC subway snippet is by far the best skate clip I’ve ever seen.
-Beats are killer.
+The NYC subway snippet is so sick, beats are killer.
 From Tengu: God of Mischief by Colin Read.
 Original music made entirely of subway sounds by Jacob Ireland.

 2 simple questions:

 * Write 2-4 paragraphs on why you want to be an entrepreneur.

 * Provide 2-4 paragraphs on a field that you are passionate about

 Gave it a lot of thought and wrote it all down, submitted the application just in time to meet the Early Admissions Deadline.
 Regardless of whether my application is successful, it was an excellent soul-searching exercise.
 I emerged reinvigorated.

 I’ve been saving out jpegs at double the resolution but in low quality, resulting in great looking images at a relatively small file size.
 Today I learnt that can introduce colour shift, which is bad when you’re matching a background colour to the image.

 I’m going to go ahead and place my bets early […] and say that Yo will have dropped out of our collective consciousness by next year.
 But that’s not to say we should write it off as a silly gimmick.